This vegan chili recipe gets a boost with fluffy quinoa and a fragrant homemade chili spice blend. It’s hearty, healthy, and even better the next day!

 Instructions

-• In a small saucepan, combine quinoa and water.
-Cook over medium heat for about 10 to 15 minutes until the water is absorbed (quinoa will be partially cooked.)
-Remove from heat and set aside till later.
+• Cook the quinoa.
+In a small saucepan, combine quinoa and water and set over medium heat.
+Cook until the water is absorbed, 10 to 15 minutes (quinoa will be partially cooked).
+Remove from heat and set aside.

-• In large saucepan or pot, heat 2 tbsp extra virgin olive oil over medium heat until shimmering but not smoking.
-Add onions, garlic, carrots, and bell peppers.
+• Saute the veggies.
+In large saucepan or pot, heat the olive oil over medium heat until shimmering but not smoking.
+Add the onions, garlic, carrots, and bell peppers.
 Cook for 4 minutes or so, tossing regularly, until softened.

 • Remove from heat.
-Stir in cilantro, parsley, and lemon juice.
-Transfer to serving bowls, add a generous drizzle of Early Harvest extra virgin olive oil and jalapeno slices, if using.
+Stir in the cilantro, parsley, and lime juice.
+Transfer to serving bowls and finish each bowl with the jalapeno slices (if using) and a generous drizzle of olive oil.
 Enjoy!

 Video